oracle/db-sharding/container-based-sharding-deployment/samples/compose-files/docker-compose/README.md

 ## Create Docker Compose file

-In this step, copy a Docker Compose file named [docker-compose.yaml](./docker-compose.yml) in your working directory.
+Copy a Docker Compose file named [docker-compose.yaml](./docker-compose.yml) in your working directory.

 ## Create services using "docker compose" command
-Once you have completed the prerequisties, run below commands to create the services:
+After you have successfully completed the prerequisties for deployment, run these commands to create the services:
 ```bash
 # Switch to location with the `docker-compose.yaml` file and run: